 Expecting neural networks to be able to solve problems they’ve never seen before because you can train them to do lots of different things is a little bit like thinking because you can build a lot of different jigs to hold a router that, at some point, it will be able to mill things on its own.

 I promise you - it will not.

 What this means for us – and for our industry – is that AI and ML won’t save us.
-AI won’t save us from having to understand our own documents, AI won’t save us from having to solve hard problems, and AI won’t turn documents into data.
+Document AI in your environment won’t:

 AI-based tools can be incredibly helpful, but they’re only ever going to be part of a full solution.
 Intelligent document processing isn’t a narrow problem, and it’s never going to be.
 That’s why AI won’t save you.